grantcolley/blazor-notes/README.md

 ### Asynchronous Methods
 > [!WARNING]
 > The Blazor framework doesn't track void-returning asynchronous methods `async`.
 As a result, exceptions aren't caught if void is returned.
 Always return a `Task` from asynchronous methods.

+Unlike in Razor pages (.cshtml), Blazor can't perform asynchronous work in a Razor expression while rendering a component.
+This is because Blazor is designed for rendering interactive UIs.